Constraining dark energy models using Jackknife and Bootstrap resampling: Introduction

 In this work, we investigate these models of dark energy and constrain their model parameters using the state-of-the-art PantheonPlus and SH0ES supernovae dataset \cite{Scolnic:2021amr, Brout:2022vxf}.
 While several studies \cite{Reboucas:2024smm, Cheng:2025lod, Sharma:2025rmj, Barua:2025ypw} have already provided Bayesian constraints for these models, our goal is to further examine the consistency and reliability of these results by applying different statistical methods.
-In this work, we utilize non-parametric resampling techniques \cite{Efron_bradley, efron_tibshirani, Shao1996TheJA} such as the Jackknife and Bootstrap methods.
+In this work, we utilize non-parametric resampling techniques \cite{Efron_bradley, efron_tibshirani, Shao1996TheJA} such as the Jackknife and Bootstrap methods together with the Generalised Least Squares (GLS) method.
 These resampling techniques involve repeatedly drawing samples from the original dataset and estimating the model parameters.
 The main advantage of these techniques is that they do not rely on any assumptions about the underlying distribution of the data.
-We also analyse the dark energy models using both frequentist, Generalised Least Squares (GLS) method, and Bayesian approaches.
-In the Bayesian approach, we perform analysis using two different sampling algorithms: the Markov Chain Monte Carlo (MCMC) \cite{Hastings:1970aa}, and the advanced nested sampling algorithm \cite{Skilling:2006gxv}.
+In addition to the above frequentist methods, we also analyse the dark energy models using Bayesian approaches.
+In the Bayesian framework, we perform analysis using two different sampling algorithms: the Markov chain Monte Carlo (MCMC) \cite{Hastings:1970aa}, and the advanced nested sampling algorithm \cite{Skilling:2006gxv}.

 The paper is organized as follows.
 In Section \ref{sec:background}, we present the theoretical background and describe the various models of dark energy considered in this work.
 In Section \ref{sec:dataset}, we describe the PantheonPlus and SH0ES dataset used in our analysis.
 This is followed by Section \ref{sec:techniques}, where we discuss the statistical methods, including frequentist analyses such as GLS and resampling techniques, namely Jackknife and Bootstrap, as well as the Bayesian approach, including MCMC and nested sampling, employed in this study.
-We present the constraints obtained for each cosmological model using the different methods in Section \ref{sec:analysis}.
+In Section \ref{sec:calibration}, we calibrate these techniques using a mock dataset as well as with different versions of PantheonPlus data.
+We present the constraints obtained for each cosmological model using the different methods with the PantheonPlus and SH$0$ES dataset in Section \ref{sec:constraints}.
 In Section \ref{sec:discussion}, we conclude the paper with a summary and discussion of our results.